woocommerce/woocommerce-ios/Storage/Storage/Model/MIGRATIONS.md

 # Core Data Migrations

-This file documents changes in the extensions data model.
+This file documents changes in the WCiOS Storage data model.
 Please explain any changes to the data model as well as any custom migrations.

 ## Model 5
 - @bummytime 2018-10-26